arfc/transition-scenarios/README.md

 This is where the compiled reactor and region files will be rendered into.

-fuel composition data is from an ORIGEN calculation (not public data)
+fuel composition data is from representative vision recipes.

 ### reactor_template.xml.in
 Jinja template for the reactor section of the cyclus input file.